 , Who might be harmed and how?
 What are your controls?
 Recommended Control Measures Action by who/when?
 Likelihood of occurrence after recommended controls (L) Impact (I) Overall Risk (L X I) + I 2 Sub-populations may become infected with COVID-19.
 If so, they are likely to experience mild symptoms such as fever or cough.
 In severe cases, this could lead to acute respiratory symptoms, and, in rare cases, even death Staff - exposure to symptomatic pupils / colleagues within designated group.
 Parents - exposure to other parents outside of school perimeter not adhering to social distancing measures Pupils - exposed to wider groups of pupils/ staff Parents not to enter school grounds Collection from designated exits ONLY ONE parent to collect with no accompanying siblings/ pupils Staggered collection times Posters to inform on school expectations of tolerable behaviours post-lockdown Staggered collection times of 10 minutes between groups to minimise overcrowding and crossover of groups 1m+ markers across site to provide visual cue for social distancing Close monitoring of adherence Continual reinforcement of procedures and expectations Radio contact at all times Report antisocial behaviour to police Direct communication with community on expectations to reinforce health and safety Children and parents to have masks if travelling home on public transport.
-Caretaker Admin Group Teacher 2 3 Staff (3x3)+3 =12 (medium) Parents (4x3)+3 =15 (medium) Pupils (2x3) +3 =9 (Low) / Activity Area cing exposure and transmission of Co ronavirus (Early Years and Recep Hazard Biological hazard- COV /ID-19 3 Sub-populations may become infected with COVID-19.
-Reception pupil parents drop off at designated gate, Follow government guidance links in Appendix 1.
+Caretaker Admin Group Teacher 2 3 Staff (3x3)+3 =12 (medium) Parents (4x3)+3 =15 (medium) Pupils (2x3) +3 =9 (Low) / Activity Area cing exposure and transmission of Co ronavirus (Early Years and Recep Hazard Biological hazard- COV ID-19 3 Sub-populations may become infected with COVID-19.
+Reception and Nursery pupil parents drop off at designated Follow government guidance links in Appendix 1.
 Group teacher 3 3 (3X3) +3 =

 Who might be harmed and how?
 What are your controls?
 Recommended Control Measures Action by who/when?
-Likelihood of occurrence after recommended controls (L) Impact (I) Overall Risk (L X I) + I If so, they are likely to experience adhering to social distancing Furniture to be laid out to ensure ease SLT 12 mild symptoms such as fever or cough.
-In severe cases, this could lead to acute respiratory symptoms, measures Avoiding contact with anyone with symptoms of movement and reduce contact between individuals where possible Pupil expectations and behaviours Group support staff (Medium) and, in rare cases, even death Minimising contact between reinforced at age appropriate level Lunch staff Staff - exposure to symptomatic pupils / colleagues within adults and pupils- avoid mixing groups The staff to child ratios within Early Years Foundation Stage (EYFS) Caretaker designated group.
-Maximise on outdoor learning continue to apply All monitoring Parents - exposure to other parents outside of school to ensure restricted movement and minimise contact Prevention: in place at all times perimeter not adhering to social distancing measures Pupils and staff in same small groups each day, and different 1) Minimise contact with individuals who are unwell by EYFS Pupils - increased level of contact with other pupils and groups are not mixed during the day or on subsequent days ensuring that those who have coronavirus (COVID-19) symptoms, staff Declutter teaching spaces or who have someone in their household who does, do not 1 adult per pupil/ small group per demarcated areas at any attend school one time No soft toys/ Refer to dealing with suspected and confirmed cases below materials/wooden toys/toys with small parts or items which cannot be easily cleaned 2) Clean hands thoroughly more often than usual (see EYFS Risk Assessment for more detail) Hand washing when arriving at school, when returning from
+Likelihood of occurrence after recommended controls (L) Impact (I) Overall Risk (L X I) + I If so, they are likely to experience mild symptoms such as fever or cough.
+In severe cases, this could lead to acute respiratory symptoms, and, in rare cases, even death Staff - exposure to symptomatic pupils / colleagues within designated group.
+Parents - exposure to other parents outside of school perimeter not adhering to social distancing measures EYFS Pupils - increased level of contact with other pupils and staff gate, adhering to social distancing measures New nursery parents will be permitted to accompany their children into Nursery initially to support with transition.
+Handwashing and hand sanitiser will be made available to them.
+Avoiding contact with anyone with symptoms Minimising contact between adults and pupils- avoid mixing groups Maximise on outdoor learning to ensure restricted movement and minimise contact Inside, Pupils and staff in same small groups each day, and different groups are not mixed during the day or on subsequent days Declutter teaching spaces 1 adult per pupil/ small group per demarcated areas at any Furniture to be laid out to ensure ease of movement and reduce contact between individuals where possible Pupil expectations and behaviours reinforced at age appropriate level The staff to child ratios within Early Years Foundation Stage (EYFS) continue to apply Prevention: 1) Minimise contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms, or who have someone in their household who does, do not attend school Refer to dealing with suspected and confirmed cases below 2) Clean hands thoroughly more often than usual Hand washing when arriving at school, when returning from Group support staff Lunch staff Caretaker All monitoring in place at all times (Medium)